Patrick-Duvall/bit1yke/README.md

 - [Short Link Redirect](#short-link-redirect)
 - [Short Link Show](#short-link-show)

 Bit1yke is currently deployed in production at https://bit1yke.herokuapp.com/.
-To tryout these endpoints in production you should format your requests like `https://bit1yke.herokuapp.com/analytics/:id`
+To tryout these endpoints in production you should format your requests like `https://bit1yke.herokuapp.com/analytics/:id`.
+[Follow These Steps](#running-on-your-local-machine) If you would prefer running the project locally.

 ### Short Link Create
 ###### URL: /short_links | Method: POST | Required Params: "user_id", "full_url"